badboy/red/README.md

 * `(.)i` - Insert text before the addressed line.
 End text input with a single `.` in a line.
 * `h` - Write a short message to standard output that explains the reason for the most recent `?`.
 * `e [file]` - Delete the entire contents of the buffer and read the specified file into the buffer.
+* `(.,.)c` - Delete the addressed line, then accept input text to replace these lines.

 ## Not (yet) implemented